raghavendra-k-j/stt-js/Readme.md

 # Speech-to-Text (STT) Library

+## Live Demo

+You can view a live demo of the example [here]https://raghavendra-k-j.github.io/stt-js/example/).

 ## Introduction

 The Speech-to-Text (STT) library provides a simple interface for integrating browser-based speech recognition into your web applications.
 It leverages the Web Speech API to enable real-time speech recognition with support for continuous and interim results.